 - Our thoughts on the plugin

-The WP Security Audit Log plugin is available for free on the official WordPress plugins repository.
+The WP Activity Log plugin is available for free on the official WordPress plugins repository.
 Getting started is very easy, simply install it and it will automatically start keeping a log of all the changes on your WordPress website.

-Let’s dive in and see what makes the WP Security Audit Log plugin different and better than its competition.
+Let’s dive in and see what makes the WP Activity Log plugin different and better than its competition.

 Comprehensive WordPress Activity Log